sam-dude/sam-dude.github.io/README.md

 # Tipsier
 A tipping app
-THis Is Tipsier a tipping app. written with Vanilla js and CSS.
+This Is Tipsier a tipping Web app. written with Vanilla js and CSS.

-It was fun.
+Aimed at getting your days smoother.
+Made with Love 🧡